Origin

 Famous People Named aliza

-- Aliza Green (Australian chef and author)
+- Aliza Green (American chef and food writer)

 Popularity in Australia